Harari-Lab/TRTpred/README.md

 ### Local instalation

-Otherwise, you may pull `TRTpred` and open a terminal in the directory of the `TRTpred` folder to compile the library by using this command line `$ R CMD build TRTpred`.
+Otherwise, you may pull `TRTpred` and open a terminal in the directory of the `TRTpred` folder to compile the library by using this command line `R CMD build TRTpred`.
 A file called "TRTpred_0.0.1.tar.gz" should have been created.
-Finally, you may install the package using this the R command line as follows: `$ R CMD INSTALL TRTpred_0.0.1.tar.gz`
+Finally, you may install the package using this the R command line as follows: `R CMD INSTALL TRTpred_0.0.1.tar.gz`

 ## System Requirements

 ### Hardware requirements

-A computer with 8-16GB of ram and a 2.5GHz CPU can runTRTpred in a couple of miinutes.
+A computer with 8-16GB of ram and a 2.5GHz CPU can run TRTpred in a couple of minutes.
 The computation and time bottlenecks are attributed to the quantity of the data.
-The model selection with the nested cross-validation is highly time consuming, especially in the Leave-One-Patient-Out (LOPO) mode.
-To minimize this computation time, you may run this part using parallel programing (see _doParallel_ library).
+Unfortunately, the model selection with the nested cross-validation is highly time consuming, particularly in the Leave-One-Patient-Out (LOPO) mode.
+To minimize this computation time, you may run this part using parallel programming (see *doParallel* library).

 ### Software requirements